-During the hearing, testimony and evidence is presented about violations alleged in the Notice of Proposed Action and not stipulated to in the pre-hearing conference.
+During the hearing, testimony and evidence is presented about violations alleged in the NOPA and not admitted in the pre-hearing conference.
 Before presenting their evidence, the Respondent and County must clearly state why the evidence is relevant to the case.
 The Hearing Officer's recording of the hearing and any documents submitted to the Hearing Officer constitute the official record of the hearing.